-- Array size - MC9S08EL32: 32,768 bytes of FLASH, 512 bytes of EEPROM - MC9S08EL16: 16,384 bytes of FLASH, 512 bytes of EEPROM - MC9S08SL16: 16,384 bytes of FLASH, 256 bytes of EEPROM - MC9S08SL8: 8,192 bytes of FLASH, 256 bytes of EEPROM - Sector size: 512 bytes for FLASH, 8 bytes for EEPROM - Single power supply program and erase - Command interface for fast program and erase operation - Up to 100,000 program/erase cycles at typical voltage and temperature - Flexible block protection and vector redirection - Security feature for FLASH, EEPROM, and RAM
+- Up to 128K of FLASH and up to 2K of EEPROM (see Table 1-1 for exact array sizes) - FLASH sector size: 512 bytes - EEPROM sector size: selectable 4-byte or 8-byte sector mapping operation - Single power supply program and erase - Command interface for fast program and erase operation - Up to 100,000 program/erase cycles at typical voltage and temperature - Flexible block protection - Security feature for FLASH, EEPROM, and RAM - Burst programming capability - Sector erase abort

-4.5.2 Program and Erase Times
+4.6.2 Program and Erase Times

-Before any program or erase command can be accepted, the FLASH and EEPROM clock divider register (FCDIV) must be written to set the internal clock for the FLASH and EEPROM module to a frequency (f{FCLK}) between 150 kHz and 200 kHz (see Section 4.5.11.1, "FLASH and EEPROM Clock Divider Register (FCDIV)").
+Before any program or erase command can be accepted, the FLASH and EEPROM clock divider register (FCDIV) must be written to set the internal clock for the FLASH and EEPROM module to a frequency (f{FCLK}) between 150 kHz and 200 kHz (see Section 4.6.11.1, "FLASH and EEPROM Clock Divider Register (FCDIV)").
 This register can be written only once, so normally this write is performed during reset initialization.
-FCDIV cannot be written if the access error flag, FACCERR in FSTAT, is set.
 The user must ensure that FACCERR is not set before writing to the FCDIV register.
 One period of the resulting clock ($1/f{FCLK}$) is used by the command processor to time program and erase pulses.
 An integer number of these timing pulses is used by the command processor to complete a program or erase command.